• Facebook

 Chemistry and Science of Honey

-In addition learning about the chemistry and science of honey is a fascinating topic.
+In addition, learning about the chemistry and science of honey is a fascinating topic.
 Sure, it’s been said honey is bee puke so you’re kids will love knowing that.

-Honey bees collect the sweet nectar from various flowers with their straw like tongues.
+Also, honey bees collect the sweet nectar from various flowers with their straw like tongues.
 Then the nectar mixes with enzymes in their stomach and is taken back to the beehive.

 The bees fan the cells full of nectar which draws the moisture out and thickening the nectar to make honey.

-There are many different types of honey.
+And there are many different types of honey.
 The color and flavor is determined by the nectar.

 • How Do Bees Make Honey Video